NIKE Inc. (NKE) Shares Down Despite Recent Market Volatility

-NIKE Inc. (NYSE: NKE)’s stock price has decreased by -0.64 compared to its previous closing price of 120.94.
-Despite this, the company has experienced a 1.38% gain in its stock price over the last five trading sessions.
+NIKE Inc. (NYSE: NKE)’s stock price has decreased by -1.66 compared to its previous closing price of 119.86.
+However, the company has seen a -1.43% decrease in its stock price over the last five trading sessions.
 MarketWatch.com reported on 01/26/23 that How Kobe Bryant made his $600 million fortune — and who is in charge of it now

 Is It Worth Investing in NIKE Inc. (NYSE: NKE) Right Now?